ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 ==============================================================

 The interval at which output (history) files are written is controlled via the ``model_configure*`` files.
-When using the regression testing framework, users can adjust values in the test file for the test they plan to run, and these will be fed into the appropriate ``model_configure`` file.
+When using the RT framework, users can adjust values in the test file for the test they plan to run, and these will be fed into the appropriate ``model_configure`` file.
 To adjust the default values for entire sets of tests, values can be modified in the ``tests/default_vars.sh`` script.
 :numref:`Table %s <OutputControl>` describes the relevant variables.